smit-collab/Board-games-prediction/README.md

     5.Python 3

 ### Dataset
 Data is a collection of board game information from Board Game Geek.The dataset contains data of Board Games.
-The dataset has 20 columns.
+The dataset has 20 columns and 56894 rows.

 Dataset : [Board Games Prediction Data](https://www.kaggle.com/centipede148/board-games-prediction-data)